CEMeNT-PSAAP/MCDC/docs/source/index.rst

 MC/DC has support for continuous energy and multi-group transport.
 It can solve more traditional k-eigenvalue problems (used to determine neutron population growth rates in reactors) as well as fully dynamic simulations.
-It has a novel continuous geometry movement function (other codes use step functions) that allows for better modeling of things like control rods.
+It has a novel continuous geometry movement function that models transient elements (*e.g.*, control rods or pulsed neutron experiments) more accurately than the step functions used by other codes.
 It also supports some simple Domain decomposition, with more complex algorithms currently being implemented.

 MC/DC is machine portable and is validated to run on: